ychaaban2004/java_compiler_domainspecific/README.md

   -Any mention of ?!?!?!?!?! indicates a new addition that needs to be tested

 IDEAS FOR IMPLEMENTATION:
-- To quote Crafting Interpreters "Ideally, we would have an actual abstraction, some kind of “ErrorReporter” interface that gets passed to the scanner and parser so that we can swap out different reporting strategies." - may be an opporutnity for AI to play a role
+- To quote Crafting Interpreters "Ideally, we would have an actual abstraction, some kind of “ErrorReporter” interface that gets passed to the scanner and parser so that we can swap out different reporting strategies." - may be an opportunity for AI to play a role

 ## Planning